When times change, it is important to stay informed. Here is the latest from our PM and his JobMaking Plan.

 We are now starting to see progress as we move into the three-stage approach to a COVID-Safe Economy.

-C4EM are working hard to keep you informed, and help you access support in the most streamlined way possible.
+C4EM are still working hard to keep you informed and help you access support in the most streamlined way possible.

-This is a list of business-related information from reliable sources to help you during the COVID-19 Pandemic from a Federal, State (NSW & Vic) and local level further to the announcement by Prime Minister Scott Morrison on 30 March 2020, considered Stage 3 of restrictions.
+This is a list of business-related information from reliable sources from a Federal, State (NSW & Vic) and local level further to the announcement by Prime Minister Scott Morrison on 30 March 2020, considered Stage 3 of restrictions.

-This information is current as Monday 31 March 2020 at Noon
+This information is current as at Tuesday 28 May 2020 at 2pm.

-(New) For business owners: The Job Keeper Payment is a subsidy which will keep more Australians in jobs through the course of the coronavirus outbreak.
+For business owners and NFP’s: The Job Keeper Payment is a subsidy which will keep more Australians in jobs through the course of the coronavirus outbreak, and is well underway.